 Here we share key pointers for how to present the schedule of a surgeon, and consequently improve surgeon communications in a surgical practice.

-- Top of our list of the scheduling no-no’s is the “whiteboard-masquerading-as-calendar” scenario.
+Top of our list of scheduling no-nos is the “whiteboard-masquerading-as-calendar” scenario.
 The heyday of the whiteboard is long gone.
 Keeping a handwritten schedule up-to-date is inefficient and inconvenient, and it’s way too easy to make mistakes and scrub the wrong data.

-- Then there’s the “typed or handwritten surgeon schedule” frustration in which schedulers are toiling away to create new timetables on a weekly or daily basis (at least they are portable, unlike the whiteboard).
+Then there’s the “typed or handwritten surgeon schedule” frustration in which schedulers are toiling away to create new timetables on a weekly or daily basis (at least they are portable, unlike the whiteboard).

 The ‘culprit’ behind these methods is often the surgeon.
 They’re used to receiving their schedule on a physical printout, or even a photocopy of a handwritten calendar – and expect that service to continue.

 Google Calendar or Microsoft Outlook are good choices.
 They allow multiple users to access the same calendar across a range of platforms, including smartphones.
 This helps improve surgeon’s schedule booking with multiple departments.

 Google Calendar, especially, has a variety of useful features that lends itself to effective planning.
 Users can attach files directly to an event so that any relevant information is easily accessible.
 There are notifications to remind users about upcoming events and update when there are changes.

 However, the major downside of programs like these is their lack of security.
 Like the whiteboards of yore, Google Calendar and Outlook are not (dare we say it) HIPAA-compliant.

-However, this is not out-of-the-box functionality, and also needs to be set up with business domain emails that are hosted by Google, and not personal emails.
+However, this is not out-of-the-box functionality and also needs to be set up with business domain emails that are hosted by Google, and not personal emails.
 Outlook 365 offers a similar setup, but again, this is not part of the core product.

 Dedicated surgical calendars allow schedulers to input block time for each surgeon at multiple facilities, so open slots are easily identified and can be filled in seconds.
 When those inevitable changes arise, block time can be quickly redistributed.

 The big plus with solutions like Surgimate is that all patient demographic and insurance information is integrated from the EHR or PM system, so there’s no double entry.

 When it comes to providing your surgeon with a way to view their schedule, Surgimate offers a host of options.
 Whether your surgeons are tech-savvy and like viewing everything on their smartphone, or they still prefer an old-school printout to take into the OR, Surgimate has options to cover all bases.

-- CPT & ICD-10 codes
+- CPT and ICD-10 codes

-- the patient’s phone number for post surgery follow-up.
+- Patient’s phone number for post-surgery follow-up

-For the smartphone loving surgeon, accessing their schedule has never been better than with Surgimate’s HIPAA compliant app.
+For the smartphone-loving surgeon, accessing their schedule has never been better than with Surgimate’s HIPAA-compliant app.